 - Authorizes gambling via tablets at qualified airports

-- Fantasy sports sites licensed, taxed and regulated
+- Fantasy sports sites are licensed, taxed, and regulated

-- Pennsylvania Lottery authorized to offer games online
+- Pennsylvania Lottery is authorized to offer games online

 - Video gaming terminals (VGTs) may be installed at qualifying truck stops